The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

 What is 'The Glass’?

 In this section we are discussing 'The Glass': In other words, psychological boundaries.
 What is a boundary?
 Why do so many of us get confused about what they are?
-How do they relate to 'The Tryptych'?
+How do they relate to 'The Triptych'?
 And how do they sit within the 'triangulation' that I keep referring to?

 Definition of Boundaries

 A 'psychological boundary' is the nervous system’s ability to remain regulated in the presence of another’s dysregulation.
+A boundary is not a wall, it is disciplined permeability.

 In the image 'The Vision' from 'The Tryptych', the crowd outside the window is pure egoic activation: Projection, grievance, reactivity, and tribal heat.
 Nervous systems locked in sympathetic arousal.
 Preference and resistance colliding in real time.